ethericlabs/ethericlabs.github.io/amazon-web-services/bedrock/getting-started.md

 - 2.1 Create an OpenSSH key pair
 - 2.2 Create a development machine
 - 2.3 Connect to the development machine
-- 2.4 Install software
-- 2.5 Use cURL to list foundation models
+- 2.4 Use cURL to list foundation models

 3 Bedrock commands in the AWS CLI